ESCOMP/CTSM/doc/source/tech_note/Isotopes/CLM50_Tech_Note_Isotopes.rst

-Photosynthesis is modeled in CLM as a two-step process: diffusion of CO\ :sub:`2` into the stomatal cavity, followed by enzymatic fixation (Chapter 8).
+Photosynthesis is modeled in CLM as a two-step process: diffusion of CO\ :sub:`2` into the stomatal cavity, followed by enzymatic fixation (Chapter :numref:`rst_Stomatal Resistance and Photosynthesis`).
 Each step is associated with a kinetic isotope effect.
 The kinetic isotope effect during diffusion of CO\ :sub:`2` through the stomatal opening is 4.4‰.
 The kinetic isotope effect during fixation of CO\ :sub:`2` with Rubisco is